fabrikschleichach/BEXIS2_Documents/Manuals/Create a Data Structure/Manual.md

 ![Edit Data Structure new](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Create%20a%20Data%20Structure/Images/Edit_Data_Structure_new.PNG)

 Choose - if possible - a variable template starting with an uppercase letter.
 These have been especially defined for BETA-FOR.
-If there`s no variable template that fits to your data, call your metadata manager (betafor@uni-wuerzburg.de) or [create a new one](#33-create-a-variable-template) on your own.
+If there`s no variable template that fits to your data, email your metadata manager (betafor@uni-wuerzburg.de) or [create a new one](#33-create-a-variable-template) on your own.

 When you click the arrow button next to a variable template, the variable will be displayed on the right side.
 You can keep its name or make it more specific.

 ![Change Name](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Create%20a%20Data%20Structure/Images/Change_Name.PNG)

 You can change the order of the variables by dragging and dropping them.
-If you cannot drag a variable click _Save_ and try again.
+If you cannot drag a variable, click _Save_ and try again.

 A variable can be deleted from a structure by clicking on the trash button.

 If the *Optional* checkbox is selected, the variable/column of your tabular data can have empty entries.

 You can also define a placeholder for missing values.
-Their might be one by default, but you can adjust it and add more.Cancel changes
+Their might be one by default, but you can adjust it and add more.

 ![Define variables](https://github.com/BEXIS2/Documents/raw/master/Manuals/RPM/Images/missing_values.png)